 When someone buys local, a large portion of that money typically stays in the community.
 In fact, one study found that for every $100 spent at a local business, $68 remained in the city.
 That compares to $43 of each $100 spent at a chain retailer.

 Using promotional products during National Small Business Week is a great way to help promote and grow your business.
 According to PPAI, 88 percent of promotional product recipients remember the name of the business that gave them the product and eight-five percent of the recipients do business with that company.
 Promotional products are popular—83 percent of people like receiving them.

-Here are some ideas for small business promotional items to help get you started.
+Here are some ideas for promotional products for small businesses to help get you started.